Milton Waldor

 Milton A. Waldor (September 28, 1924 – August 20, 1975) was an American Republican Party politician who served in the New Jersey State Senate from 1968 to 1972, representing Essex County in the 11th Legislative District.

 Early life

-Born in Newark, New Jersey, Waldor graduated from Weequahic High School and Rutgers Law School.
+Born in Newark, New Jersey.
+Waldor graduated from Weequahic High School and Rutgers Law School.

-Prior to his becoming an attorney and politician, he had served in the Air Force as First Lieutenant.
-As such, Waldor was bombardier in the Tenth Air Force in the China Burma India Theater during World War II.
+Prior to him becoming an attorney and politician, he served in the Air Force as the First Lieutenant and also was bombardier in the Tenth Air Force in the China Burma India Theater during World War II.